Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 The Maryland legislature designates MAC as the land-grant institution for the state.

-As MAC faces financial problems, the legislature appropriates money for half-ownership and the college becomes, in part, a state institution.
-It fails to open in the fall.
+As MAC faces financial problems, the legislature appropriates money for half-ownership.
+The college fails to reopen in the fall.

-George Washington Custis Lee (1832–1913), the son of Robert E. Lee and a former major general on Jefferson Davis’ personal staff, is appointed president.
-Lee does not accept the appointment, for personal and political reasons, and never arrives on campus.
+George Washington Custis Lee, the son of Robert E. Lee and a former major general on Jefferson Davis’ personal staff, is appointed president, sparking outrage in the General Assembly over the elevation of a “notorious rebel and traitor.”
+Lee does not accept the appointment and never arrives on campus.

 Charles L.C.
-Minor takes over for Lee, and the college reopens in October with 16 students.
+Minor, who had enlisted in a Confederate artillery unit and later served in the cavalry, becomes president; the college reopens in October with 16 students.

-Franklin Buchanan (1800–74) is president from 1868 to 1869.
-A native of Baltimore, Buchanan had been the first superintendent of the United States Naval Academy and the highest-ranking officer in the Confederate navy.
+Franklin Buchanan becomes president.
+The Baltimore native had been the first U.S. Naval Academy superintendent and the highest-ranking officer in the Confederate navy.

 The baseball team inaugurates intercollegiate competition with games against the Star Club of Laurel and St. John’s College.